Finally, The Holy Grail of Dry Shampoo

 Does the world need another dry shampoo?
 I didn’t think so.
 If dry shampoo was the Fast and the Furious movie franchise, we would be on The Fast and the Furious 37 by now.
-But much like The Rock gave the belabored movie premise some juicy energy, trust hairstylist braintrust R and Company to have revitalized and improved a workhouse product.
+But much like The Rock gave the belabored movie premise some juicy energy, trust hairstylist braintrust R+Co to have revitalized and improved a workhouse product.

 Sure, MIT scientists may not have been involved in the formulation of this dry shampoo, but three of the most famous hairstylists in the world (and who use the stuff daily) created Skyline.
 Unlike other dry shampoos who are dispensed in a wet, overly strong aerosol, Skyline is a dry shampoo powder that is emitted in a soft cloud.
 That’s purposeful design for a few reasons: It doesn’t come out in a wet, cold jolt, it allows the “shampoo” to cover more surface area more evenly and thus feel un-gritty and more clean, and it uses less product.